Healthy Levels of Cholesterol

 LDL cholesterol is carried to the body’s cells, where the cells take as much cholesterol as they need, leaving any excess in the blood.
 If there’s constantly too much bad cholesterol left in the blood it can build up in the arteries, eventually causing blockages or breaking away to form clots – this is why it’s often referred to as ‘bad’ cholesterol.

 In contrast, HDL cholesterol is extra cholesterol from the tissues that gets carried away from the arteries to the liver where the body gets rid of it.
 This type is important for a healthy heart as it’s the cholesterol that’s eliminated from the body – hence the reason it’s sometimes referred to as ‘good’ cholesterol.

 Usually, when you have your blood cholesterol measured, your GP will look at figures for your overall or total cholesterol level, plus figures for your LDL and HDL cholesterol.
 Healthy levels of cholesterol are as follows:

 - Total cholesterol – less than 5 mmol/L

 - LDL cholesterol – less than 3 mmol/L

 - HDL cholesterol – more than 1 mmol/L

 When it comes to lowering cholesterol, it’s particularly important to lower LDL cholesterol as this is the type that increases the risk of heart disease, while maintaining or increasing levels of HDL cholesterol.
-This can usually be achieved through changing your eating habits, losing weight and exercising regularly.
+This can usually be achieved through changing your habits, losing weight and exercising regularly.
 My Low Cholesterol Diet answer gives more information about this.

 You can use the food diary and database tools in WLR to make sure your diet is healthy, balanced and contains the right amount of calories.
 Try it Free for 24 hours.